MarcTolkmitt/NPOIwrap/README.md

 - myData.ReadWorkbook();	// this will give you the file dialog
 - myData.ReadSheets();	// instanciates all sheets into the wrapper class
 - mydata.ReadSheetAsListDouble( 0 );	// no header, filled into dataListDouble

 -> there you have your Excel's file data to your convenience, you can now get the data with "double[][] doubles = myData.DataListDoubleAsArrayRagged();".
+I added functions to
+get and to give data to the wrapper ( DataList...As...(), Array...ToDataList*() ).
+In the program you take an instance of the 'NPOIexcel'-class and everything is wrapped.
+You should add data from the program side into the lists and then write the file.

+-> there you have your Excel's file data to your convenience, you can now get the data with "double[][] doubles = myData.DataListDoubleAsArrayRagged();".